MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-parameter-information.md

 Here are some things to remember when adding parameters.

-- The attributes of the parameter are not displayed in all views of the cmdlet Help topic.
-However, they are displayed in a table following the parameter description when the user asks for the **Full** (`Get-Help <cmdletname> -Full`) or **Parameter** (`Get-Help <cmdletname> -Parameter`) view of the topic.
+- The attributes of the parameter aren't displayed in all views of the cmdlet Help topic.
+However, they're displayed in a table following the parameter description when the user asks for the **Full** (`Get-Help <cmdletname> -Full`) or **Parameter** (`Get-Help <cmdletname> -Parameter`) view of the topic.